Venison stock is the perfect base for this simple but fantastic traditional recipe.

 If you are NOT a knowledgeable gatherer of wild mushrooms, don’t even think about experimenting.
 Get well educated on the topic before you dive in.

-An experiment with rehydrated dried mushrooms turned out disappointing.
+An experiment with rehydrated dried mushrooms was a disappointment.
 The flavor was OK but the texture of the mushrooms was off-putting.
 If you must use dried, first rinse rehydrate and chop VERY fine before cooking.
 Or process them in a food processor to very small pieces or even a powder.

 Mushrooms listed are for folks that don't have wild mushrooms on hand.